 Durability.
 Carbon is fantastically strong stuff and carbon fibre wheels can be impressively durable.
 They don’t bend, though, unlike aluminium, which means they can be prone to damage from sharp impacts or crashes when they’re subject to loads they’re not designed to cope with.
 While a bent aluminium rim can be straightened, enough to get you home, it’s not the same with a carbon rim, which will most likely be a write-off.
 That’s why it’s always worth buying a wheel with a decent crash replacement policy.

 They’re expensive.
 Carbon wheels ain’t cheap.
-They have got a lot more affordable in recent years, however: just look at wiggle’s new £600 Cosine wheels as an example of how affordable carbon wheels have become.
-That’s still a lot more than a pair of traditional aluminium wheels and you can still pay £2k+ for a set of the most advanced aero carbon wheels from the likes of Enve and Zipp.
+They have got a lot more affordable in recent years, however: just take a look at the prices being asked by the big online retailers and you'll find plenty for well under one thousand pound mark and even some for less than £500.
+Yes, that’s still a lot more than most pairs of traditional aluminium wheels and you can still pay £2k+ for a set of the most advanced aero carbon wheels from the likes of Enve and Zipp.